Posted on

 FM 21-20 Physical Training March 1941 | Exercise techniques including stretches, movements (with and without arms), swimming, and physical contests.

 Discusses how to move, ambush employment, and conduct route selection at night.
-Note if you hear the flare go off drop to the ground before it lights up.
-If it lights up you should freeze and not move.
+Note: If you hear the flare go off, drop to the ground before it lights up.
+If it lights up, you should freeze and not move.
+Movement catches the eye, whereas standing still, you might just look like a shadow.

-When doing observations be sure to blend with background and not be silhouetted against the sky.
-When peeking out a window stand back in the shadows.
+When doing observations, be sure to blend with the background and not be silhouetted against the sky.
+When peeking out a window, stand back in the shadows.

-Focuses mostly on company and below level.
+Focuses mostly on the company and the levels below.
 Includes rifle and heavy weapons.
-Outlines how to signal with hand and whistle.
+Outlines how to signal with a hand and whistle.

 An updated FM 23-5 from 1965 has better instructions and images for disassembly, cleaning, and repairing.